victorcuevasv/tpcbench/README.txt

 For example, type:

-bash CreateSQLFilesStreams.sh 1000
+bash CreateSQLFilesStreams.sh 1000 4

-To create the SQL files corresponding to the 1000 GB (or 1 TB) scale factor.
+To create the SQL files corresponding to the 1000 GB (or 1 TB) scale factor and 4 streams.
 Although the create table statements do not change with the scale factor, some of the attribute values used in the queries do change.
 The generated files will be stored inside the tpcdsbench/vols/data folder, but they are also copied into the tpcdsbench/client/project/src/main/resources directory, and from this location added to the compiled jar.

 Once the SQL files have been generated, the benchmarking application can be compiled, which will include them.
 Separate jar files are generated for Presto and Spark.
 In the case of Spark, the built application